goodwithtech/dockle/README.md

 > - `$ docker build` where the FROM image is not signed or is not scratch.

-### CIS-DI-0006: Add HEALTHCHECK instruction to the container image : FATAL
+### CIS-DI-0006: Add HEALTHCHECK instruction to the container image

 > Add `HEALTHCHECK` instruction in your docker container images to perform the health check on running containers.